andras37/Customer-Support-Ticket-Prioritization-and-Escalation/02_Decision_Model/README.md

-## Decision Model
+## Decision Model – Ticket Priority

-This folder contains decision models used to determine ticket priority and escalation paths based on defined business rules.
+This folder contains decision models used to determine the priority of customer support tickets based on defined business conditions.

-The primary artifact is a decision table translating business conditions into clear prioritization outcomes.
+The primary artifact is a decision table that translates input criteria (such as customer type, issue category, service impact, and SLA status) into clear and consistent priority outcomes.

+The decision model supports objective, repeatable decision-making and reduces operational risk caused by subjective prioritization.